Darthseid/ITMT-Capstone/reports/sprint_4/sprint_4.md

 - Blog System Hard Coded.

 ### Sprint 4 Goals:
-- Blog system integrated on website.
+- Blog system integrated on website and must have users to add blogs and comments
-- Database with Sign Up/Log In/ Sign Out and Blog is connected and working with the site
 - Embed point system for users

 1. Place images of the full User & Admin and/or anonymous story here with annotations of the functioning and the non-functioning portions as necessary (can reuse the artifact created by UI/UX)
-1. List any detailed assumptions your team made explaining deliverable context as needed
+2. List any detailed assumptions your team made explaining deliverable context as needed